DerrickWood/kraken2/docs/MANUAL.markdown

         kraken2-build --download-taxonomy --db $DBNAME

-    This will download the accession number to taxon map, as well as the taxonomic name and tree information from NCBI.
+    This will download the accession number to taxon maps, as well as the taxonomic name and tree information from NCBI.
 These files can be found in `$DBNAME/taxonomy/` .
 If you need to modify the taxonomy, edits can be made to the `names.dmp` and `nodes.dmp` files in this directory; you may also need to modify the `*.accession2taxid` files appropriately.

+    Some of the standard sets of genomic libraries have taxonomic information associated with them, and don't need the accession number to taxon maps to build the database successfully.
+These libraries include all those available through the `--download-library` option (see next point), except for the `plasmid` and non-redundant databases.
+If you are not using custom sequences (see the `--add-to-library` option) and are not using one of the `plasmid` or non-redundant database libraries, you may want to skip downloading of the accession number to taxon maps.
+This can be done by passing `--skip-maps` to the `kraken2-build --download-taxonomy` command.

  2. Install one or more reference libraries.
 Several sets of standard genomes/proteins are made easily available through `kraken2-build`: